dbmdz/flusswerk/README.md

   }

   @Override
-  public void accept(FlowStatus flowStatus) {
+  public void accept(FlowStatus flowMetrics) {
-    super.accept(flowStatus);
+    super.accept(flowMetrics);
-    // do something with flowStatus (you don't have to
+    // do something with flowMetrics (you don't have to
-    // override this method if you don't need flowStatus)
+    // override this method if you don't need flowMetrics)
     // ...
   }